imooger/imooger.github.io/_posts/2024-02-09-10_minutes_to_ADIX.md

 layout: post
 title: 10 minutes to ADIX
 description: A brief introduction basic functionality
-date: 2017-10-30 09:00:07
+date: 2024-02-09 09:00:07
 author: imooger
 hero_image: img/blog-post-series.jpg
 image: '/img/new1.jpg'
 hero_height: is-medium
-hero_darken: true
+hero_darken: false
 tags: adix data eda
 <!-- series: example_blog_series -->
 ---

 # Introduction to Automatic Data Inspection and eXploration Tool (adix)

 Welcome to the world of automatic data analytics with **adix** a cutting-edge data analytics library designed to streamline the process of exploring and understanding your datasets!
-In this tutorial, we'll explore how to quickly analyze and visualize your data using this powerful tool.  a cutting-edge data analytics library designed to streamline the process of exploring and understanding your datasets.
+In this tutorial, we'll explore how to quickly analyze and visualize your data using this powerful tool, a cutting-edge data analytics library designed to streamline the process of exploring and understanding your datasets.

 ## Quick Start